temenostech/temenos-platform-documentation/docfx_project/home/techguides/selenium-template.md

 - Click  **<a href="./../zip/test-framework.zip">HERE</a>**  to download the sources of the sample selenium-junit test framework, which is based on selenium and Junit and produces the test results in an xml format specified by junit.
 This is a java project which can be imported into an IDE for further enhancements.

-- Also click **<a href="./../zip/TestCase.zip">HERE</a>** to download the TestCase.zip with the structure mentioned above that includes Lib folder that contains all the dependencies to run the TestCase, a global properties file and a CommandsToExecute.txt file.
+- Also click **<a href="./../zip/TestSuite.zip">HERE</a>** to download the TestCase.zip with the structure mentioned above that includes the Lib folder containing all the dependencies to run the TestCase, a global properties file and a CommandsToExecute.txt file.

 - Source for the Sample TestCase Java Project can be found **<a href="./../zip/sample-test.zip">HERE</a>**.
 The test cases in this project can be adapted and can be used as part of the factory run.